MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

 -   **Device type**: The default filter is **All devices**.
 You can choose a specific device type if you want this page to only show reviews left by customers using that type of device.
 -   **Category name**: The default filter is **All**.
 You can choose a specific [review insights category](#review-insights-categories) to only show reviews that we’ve associated with that category.

-The info in all of the charts listed below will reflect the period of time selected in the **Apply filters** section, and will reflect any other filters you've chosen here.

 > [!TIP]
 > If you don't see any reviews on the page, check to make sure your filters haven't excluded all of your reviews.
 For example, if you filter by a Target OS that your app doesn't support, you won't see any reviews.